mydatamyconsent/dotnet-sdk/docs/DataProcessingAgreementsApi.md

 <a name="getdataprocessingagreementbyid"></a>
 # **GetDataProcessingAgreementById**
-> DataProcessingAgreementDto GetDataProcessingAgreementById (Guid id)
+> DataProcessingAgreement GetDataProcessingAgreementById (Guid id)

 Get data processing agreement by id.